Career as Construction Manager

-As a child did you always loved to make houses and buildings with building blocks and wanted to keep them intact, then consider becoming Construction Manager.
+As a child did you always loved to make mud houses and buildings with building blocks and wanted to keep them intact, then consider becoming Construction Manager.
 You should have exemplary organizational skills and management skills to be successful in this profession which also involve working with other professions in the industry.
 The Construction Manager has the primary responsibility of planning a particular construction job and overseeing its progress along the way.

 Construction managers, often called general contractors or project managers, coordinate and supervise a wide variety of projects, including the building of all types of residential, commercial, and industrial structures, roads, bridges, power plants, schools, and hospitals.
 New construction managers are typically hired as assistants and work under the guidance of an experienced manager.
 This training period may last several months to several years, depending on the firm.

 Role of Construction Managers